laura-digio/CleanArch/README.md

 # Clean Architecture

-**Clean architecture** is the structure of layers for organizing our app so that it's easy to understand and easy to change as it grows.
+[**Clean Architecture**](/doc/clean_architecture.md) is the structure of layers for organizing our app so that it's easy to understand and easy to change as it grows.

 ---